CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 Configure your gateway with basic_config_gw.sh or config_gw.sh
 --------------------------------------------------------------

 basic_config_gw.sh should be sufficient for most of the cases.
 The configuration script mainly assign the gateway id so that it is uniquely identified (the gateway's WiFi access point SSID is based on that gateway id for instance).
-The gateway id will be the last 5 bytes of the Rapberry eth0 MAC address (or wlan0 on an RPI0W without Ethernet adapter) and the configuration script will extract this information for you.
+The gateway id will use the last 5 bytes of the Raspberry eth0 MAC address (or wlan0 on an RPI0W without Ethernet adapter) and the configuration script will extract this information for you.

     > ifconfig
     eth0  Link encap:Ethernet  HWaddr b8:27:eb:be:da:21